Skip to main content

 2. Security Deposits and Handling (Section 83.49)

-• Security Deposit Account: Landlords must place deposits in a separate, interest-bearing or non-interest-bearing account and notify tenants in writing of its location within 30 days.
-Failing to do so may open the landlord to legal challenges, and tenants can pursue claims if deposits are mishandled.
+Security Deposit Account: All Landlords must place deposit funds in a separate, interest-bearing or non-interest-bearing account.
+The landlord must notify tenants in writing of its location within 30 days.
+Accounts paying interest must be disclosed to all parties by written notice.
+We recommend disclosing in the terms of the lease.

-• Return of Deposits: Upon lease termination, landlords have 15 days to return the deposit or 30 days to file a claim for deductions.
+Security Deposit Return: Landlords must return the security deposit within 15 days.
+Landlords have up to 30 days to file a claim on the deposit for any deductions.
 This process protects tenants from unwarranted charges.
+This practice is for transparency.

 Steps for security deposits handling in Florida